Mixing time and simulated annealing for the stochastic cellular automata: Simulated annealing for the SCA

 To show \refeq{SCAweak-erg}, we use the following bound on $\PSCA_{\beta,\qvec}$, which holds uniformly in $(\sigmavec,\tauvec)$:

 Then, by \refeq{Dobrushin}, we obtain

 which diverges, as required, under the cooling schedule \refeq{SCA-cooling-schedule}.
 This completes the proof of the theorem. \end{proof}

-\begin{rmk} {\rm \begin{enumerate}[(i)] \item The main message of the above theorem is that, in order to achieve weak convergence to the uniform distribution over the ground states, it is enough for the temperature to drop not faster than $1/\log t$ with a large multiplicative constant $\Gamma$.
-It is not trivial whether this cooling schedule \refeq{SCA-cooling-schedule} is optimal for the SCA, whereas it is known to be optimal for the Glauber, with $\Gamma$ replaced by an appropriate constant (see \cite{h88}). \item Simulated annealing with the logarithmic cooling schedule may not be so practical in finding a ground state within a feasible amount of time.
+\begin{rmk} {\rm \begin{enumerate}[(i)] \item {The main message contained in the above theorem is that, in order to achieve weak convergence to the uniform distribution over the ground states, it is enough for the temperature to drop no faster than $1/\log t$ with a large multiplicative constant $\Gamma$.
+For logarithmic schedules, due to our approach, it is not trivial to ensure whether the value of $\Gamma$ as in \refeq{SCA-cooling-schedule} is optimal for the SCA, contrasting with the Metropolis dynamics, whose optimal value can be theoretically determined, see \cite{h88}.} \item Simulated annealing with a logarithmic cooling schedule may not be so practical in finding a ground state within a feasible amount of time.
 Instead, an exponential cooling schedule is often used in engineering.
-In \cite{STATICA}, we have developed an annealing processor, called STATICA, based on the SCA with an exponential schedule.
-Experimental results have shown faster mixing than conventional simulated annealing (based on the Glauber dynamics with an exponential schedule), just as mentioned in Remark~\ref{rmk:mixing}(i), and better performance in finding solutions to a max-cut problem.
+In \cite{IEEE2023,STATICA}, we have developed annealing processors called Amorphica and STATICA, that rely on the SCA with an exponential schedule.
+Experimental results have shown faster in searching for a ground state than conventional simulated annealing (based on the Glauber dynamics with an exponential schedule) and better performance in finding solutions to a max-cut problem.